kadamwhite/talks/2016/wp-as-data-csvconf/wp-as-data.md

 Kick tires, file bugs.

 ???
 So for us to get this thing off the ground, we need testers and implementers more than anything.
-Every new site I've used the API on has turned up bugs in the API itself or in my client library; we need more people kicking these tires before we're comfortable unleashing it on a quarter of the internet!
+Every new site I've used the API on is another opportunity to hone it, or to fix bugs in my client library; we need more people kicking these tires before we're comfortable unleashing it on a quarter of the internet!

----

-# Types
-## of API Project

-*(home stretch)*

-???
-The API suits itself to two very different type of project, and we need more examples of both.

 ---